fluxusfrequency/blog/measuring-clientside-js-test-coverage-with-istanbul.md

 We'll need to find a way to run our code through Istanbul after it's been compiled, so the first step is to set up an NPM task that will pipe compiled code into a tool like [browserify-istanbul](https://github.com/devongovett/browserify-istanbul).

-Just in case you're not using `browserify`, a panacea of other Istanbul NPM packages exist for instrumenting code (and many other purposes), including [browserify-gulp](https://github.com/SBoudrias/gulp-istanbul), [grunt-istanbul-reporter](https://github.com/justspamjustin/grunt-istanbul-reporter), and [borschik-tech-istanbul](https://github.com/bem/borschik-tech-istanbul).
+Just in case you're not using `browserify`, a variety of other Istanbul NPM packages exist for instrumenting code, including [browserify-gulp](https://github.com/SBoudrias/gulp-istanbul), [grunt-istanbul-reporter](https://github.com/justspamjustin/grunt-istanbul-reporter), and [borschik-tech-istanbul](https://github.com/bem/borschik-tech-istanbul).

 For the moment, let's imagine that we _are_ using Browserify.
 We already have NPM tasks in place to compile our code for development/production and for testing.
 Here's what they look like.
 Note that the `-o` option to `browserify` specifies the output file for the build and the `-d` option turns on debugging.